 You cannot always easily tell why the audience quality of two similar sites varies significantly.
 For example, one site is working for a long time, has a permanent audience and is hardly advertised.
 The second site appeared not so long ago, does not have a permanent audience, and receives visitors by advertising.
 The audience of the first site – people who are seriously interested in the materials presented on this site.
 Audience of the second – basically random curious people, it didn’t have enough time to form the audience core.
 The number of visitors from these two sites on the advertiser’s site may be the same, but their behavior is strikingly different.
 There can be plenty of such examples, so believe not the media kits, but the statistics, which truthfully tells who actually comes to you.

 Sometimes you should make a separate page for advertising campaigns on the site.
-First, it allows you to better formulate your proposal on the page for people who are attracted though the advertising campaign.
+First, it allows you to better formulate your proposal on the page for people who are attracted through the advertising campaign.
 Secondly, it allows you to separate this audience from the rest audience of the site.
-Reports "Content popularity" and "Landing pages" allow you to compare the response to the proposals on different pages of the site and to optimize the text on the pages:
+Reports “Content popularity” and “Landing pages” allow you to compare the response to the proposals on different pages of the site and to optimize the text on the pages:

 “Bounce rate” means the percentage of visitors who immediately closed the site after viewing the page.
 The absolute value is very individual for different advertising campaigns and different sites, but if 9 out of 10 visitors closed the site immediately, it is a serious reason to think: either the audience is perfectly not yours, or you offer people something that completely differs from what they want to see.

 There are many techniques of analysis and a set of indicators in modern marketing.
-But once you learn to freely operate such indicators as total traffic, average number of pages viewed and the duration of a visit, understand how they are connected to each other on your website and are able to evaluate and compare the quality of audience attracted as a result of various promotional campaigns, such SharePoint statistics knowledge will be sufficient to significantly increase the efficiency of budgets and resources spent on a project.
+But once you learn to freely operate such indicators as total traffic, the average number of pages viewed and the duration of a visit, understand how they are connected to each other on your website and are able to evaluate and compare the quality of audience attracted as a result of various promotional campaigns, such SharePoint statistics knowledge will be sufficient to significantly increase the efficiency of budgets and resources spent on a project.